The quantum non-linear $\sigma$-model RG flow and integrability in wormhole geometries: Wormhole evolution

 Contrary to what happens with the Ricci flow, the evolution of any Riemannian metric under RG-2 flow has a restriction over the value of the scalar curvature.
 In other words, the system (\ref{floweq1})-(\ref{floweq2}) is going to be a parabolic system if and only if $1+ \alpha R_s/4>0$, where $R_s$ is the scalar curvature of the metric.
 When solving the system numerically, we have to ensure that the restriction is satisfied. \\ Moreover, we will normalize using the length scale $b_o$.
 Therefore, at the end, the equations will be independent of $b_{o}$.
 Thus,

 In what follows, we will omit the {\it hat}-notation.
 The RG-2 flow system has been solved in a periodic spatial domain $D = [-L,L]$, which is discretized with $N_\rho$ grid points in $D$.
 For the numerical evolution, we implement a pseudo-spectral method.
 The advances in $\lambda$ will be done with finite differences.
 However, as we want to study initial conditions involving high gradients in $D$, spectral methods are employed to computing first- and second-order derivatives respect to $\rho$.
 Computational cost of this method is similar to that of the pure finite-differences approach (not shown here), due to the domains size.
-The step $\Delta \lambda$ has been chosen in such a way that the Courant-Friedrichs-Lewy condition is always satisfied.
+The step $\Delta \lambda$ has been chosen in such a way that the Courant-Friedrichs-Lewy condition is always satisfied and keeps numerical noise low in order to study the RG-2 perturbative regime.
 For all of our cases of study, the dimensionless function $V$ has to satisfy the conditions explained in Section \ref{initialc}.
 Thus, we use

 with $\mu = - 3 \pi + \sqrt{8 + 9 \pi^2}/2$.
 In the system (\ref{floweq1})-(\ref{floweq2}), the value $\alpha$ has to be taken in such a way that the influence of the higher curvature term becomes important.
 Remembering that the RG-2 flow comes from a perturbative expansion\footnote{The renormalization group flow of the non-linear $\sigma$-model has to be calculated perturbatively.
-The linear term in $\alpha$ is the Ricci flow, and the quadratic term in $\alpha$ corresponds to the RG-2 flow contribution}, we will work with $\alpha$ values going from the linear up to the quasi-nonlinear regime. \\ As we alredy pointed out, the family of metrics (\ref{hyper}) is parametrized by $\delta$.
-When $\delta=1$, we obtain the spatial sections of the Shwarzschild wormhole.
+The linear term in $\alpha$ is the Ricci flow, and the quadratic term in $\alpha$ corresponds to the RG-2 flow contribution}, we will work with $\alpha$ values going from the linear up to the quasi-nonlinear regime. \\ As we already pointed out, the family of metrics (\ref{hyper}) is parametrized by $\delta$.
+When $\delta=1$, we obtain the spatial sections of the Schwarzschild wormhole.
 When $\delta=2$, we get the Morris-Throne wormhole.
 We will also explore what happens during the evolution of metrics defined by different values of $\delta$.

+Note that in our numerical set up the asymptotic flatness is numerically approximated.
+The compact domain $D$ is finite and therefore we have to check that our metric is mostly flat at the boundaries.
+We set the initial metric at the boundaries by setting $R_{max}$ at $\rho_{max}$.
+Numerically, asymptotic flatness will depend on how big is the size of $D$.
+For a large enough $D$ the curvature near the throat decreases to the point that it can be considered to have disappear.